Rrturer/Rrturer/README.md

 - 👋 Hi, I’m @Rrturer
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and reverse engineering
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python/html/css/js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...somebody witn $
-- 📫 How to reach me email
+- 📫 How to reach me email dimitrib.b2b@gmail.com

 <!---
 Rrturer/Rrturer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.